Mice will urinate on absolutely everything!

-Vinegar is excellent at masking urine odor too!
+Vinegar is excellent at masking the smell of the urine too!

 The only drawback to using vinegar (aside from the fact vinegar does not have anti-bacterial properties) is the smell.
-Although the odor of vinegar is strong, it does not last long.
+Although the smell of vinegar is strong, it does not last long.

 By steam cleaning any areas where you think mice have urinated you are killing any bad stuff that is left behind.

 Consider buying a steam cleaner, because if your home is a target for a mice infestation, it can be a very good tool in your arsenal!
-This is especially true if you are getting rid of mice urine odor on clothing or carpet.
+This is especially true if you are getting rid of the smell on clothing or carpet.
 The steam will penetrate the material and will ensure a fuller and deeper clean.